yalmip/yalmip.github.io/_posts/solvers/2016-09-17-bisection.md

   nav: "solvers"
 ---

-Built-in mixed-integer meta-solver for some quasi-convex problems.
+Built-in meta-solver for some quasi-convex problems.

 ### YALMIP